Explainer: How does hail form?

 The size of a cricket ball!

 The size of the hailstones depends on the strength and size of the updraught.
 Most of the time hailstones are smaller than 25 mm in diameter—approximately the size of a 10 cent piece.
 However, in very intense thunderstorms, the upward air motion inside the updraught is so strong that even larger hailstones are suspended or fall very slowly.
 In these high-end storms, hailstones have more time to collect even more super-cooled water droplets and grow to larger sizes, such as golf-ball or cricket-ball size.

 The most destructive hailstorm in Australian history occurred in Sydney’s inner and eastern suburbs on the evening of 14 April 1999, damaging thousands of homes and cars.
 Hailstones the size of cricket balls hit the city at more than 200 km/h.
 The storm hit 85 suburbs, causing damage to 20 000 houses, including windows, roofs and skylights.
 Seventy thousand cars sustained windscreen and panel damage.
 The worst affected areas included the southeast suburbs of Kensington, Kingsford, Botany, Mascot, Randwick and Paddington1.

 When and where are hailstorms most likely in Australia?

 Hail can occur at any time of year, but large hail is most common in Australia during spring and early summer.
-This is when temperatures at the surface are warm enough to promote the development of strong thunderstorms and the upper atmosphere is still cool enough to support growth of stronger storms.
+This is when temperatures at the surface are warm enough to promote the development of intense thunderstorms with strong updraughts and the upper atmosphere is still cool enough to support hail growth.
 In winter, showers and thunderstorms don't have the same strong updrafts as spring and early summer storms, so the hail tends to be smaller in size.